mattguev/cool-runnings/README.md

 Conflict: Beginners often find themselves training outdoors without convenient access to such tools.
 As such, they risk spending their entire workout preoccupied with the navigation of unfamiliar terrain.

 ## Audience and Features
-Proposed Solution: Build a route generator which would solve these challenges and improve beginner race performance by offering three features:
+Solution: Build a route generator which would solve these challenges and improve beginner race performance by offering three features:

 1. Ability to specify any land-based start point in the world.